CodeYourFuture/CYF-Workshops/git-day-1/README.md

 Each commit is a checkpoint we've decided to save.
 When making a commit, we can decide to _not_ include all of our changes in the checkpoint, but just include some of them.

-We choose which changes we do want to include in the commit by **staging our changes**.
+We choose which changes we want to include in a commit by **staging our changes**.

 In the Source Control tab again...